Patrick Dangerfield: 2016–2018: Brownlow Medal and individual success

-2019–2022: Career-best form, a 7th All-Australian selection and Premiership success
+2019–2022: All-Australian captain and premiership

 Dangerfield started off his 2019 AFL season in strong form, recording 37 disposals and 2 goals in Geelong's win over Melbourne in round 2.
 Dangerfield would average 27.1 disposals, racking up 650 disposals (13th in the league), 1.1 goals (26 goals for the season), 14.5 contested possessions, racking up 349 contested possessions (4th in the league), and 6.0 inside-fifties, racking up 141 (2nd in the league).
 Dangerfield's best game of the season was a win against Carlton in round 23, where he recorded 34 disposals, 4 goals, 9 inside-fifties, and 12 clearances.
 Throughout the season, Dangerfield was being considered by many as the favourite to win the Brownlow Medal.
 At the end of the season, Dangerfield would be selected for his 7th All-Australian Team.
 Dangerfield would finish as the runner-up for the Brownlow Medal, polling 27 votes, 6 votes behind the winner Nat Fyfe (33).
-Dangerfield led the Cats to a tremendous season, finishing with a win–loss record of 16-6, resulting in Geelong finishing 1st on the ladder and claiming the McClelland Trophy for the 10th time in club history and the first time since 2008.
+Dangerfield led the Cats to a tremendous season, finishing with a win–loss record of 16–6, resulting in Geelong finishing 1st on the ladder and claiming the McClelland Trophy for the 10th time in club history and the first time since 2008.
 Dangerfield had another excellent finals series, recording 32 disposals and 1 goal in the qualifying final, and recording 27 disposals, 1 goal, and 7 clearances in Geelong's preliminary final loss to Richmond.

-Dangerfield experienced Grand Final heartbreak as the Cats suffered defeat in the 2020 AFL Grand Final to Richmond, before falling short in a preliminary final again during the 2021 AFL finals series - this time at the hands of Melbourne.
+Dangerfield experienced Grand Final heartbreak as the Cats suffered defeat in the 2020 AFL Grand Final to Richmond, before falling short in a preliminary final again during the 2021 AFL finals series—this time at the hands of Melbourne.

-During the 2022 season, Dangerfield captured his first AFL Premiership whilst playing in his 2nd Grand Final.
-He finished runner-up in the voting for the Norm Smith Medal, with 26 disposals and 9 clearances.
+During the 2022 season, Dangerfield captured his first AFL Premiership whilst playing in his second Grand Final.
+He finished runner-up in the voting for the Norm Smith Medal, with 27 disposals and 9 clearances.

-2023-present: Captaincy of Geelong
+2023–present: Geelong captaincy

 Following the retirement of long-term skipper Joel Selwood, Dangerfield was appointed as captain of the Cats for the 2023 season.

+Dangerfield's 2024 season was marred by a hamstring injury, which saw him miss 9 games and poll just 3 Brownlow votes, his lowest season total since 2010.
+Dangerfield had been facing soft-tissue issues since 2020.